CrawlerCode/payload-authjs/packages/payload-authjs/README.md

 ### 1. Setup Auth.js

-First of all, this plugin only integrates Auth.js into Payload CMS by getting the user session from Auth.js.
-It doesn't handle the Auth.js stuff.
+This plugin integrates Auth.js into Payload CMS by getting the user session from Auth.js.
 You need to setup Auth.js before you can use this plugin.

 #### 1.1.
 Create your Auth.js configuration